 The preceding model includes several assumptions of normality.
 These can be empirically checked in the usual way by examining residual plots and Q-Q plots of residuals.
-All of the relevant diagnostic checks showed good fit to the model.
+All the relevant diagnostic checks showed good fit to the model.
 For example, the Q-Q plots related to A and ε support the normality assumptions in the model.
-According to the model, the residuals corresponding to ε{jk} also should be normally distributed.
-The Q-Q plot for these residuals has slightly heavier-than-normal tails, but only 5 (out of 6,868) values seem to be heavily extreme.
+According to the model the residuals corresponding to ε{jk} should also be normally distributed.
+The Q-Q plot for these residuals has slightly heavier-thannormal tails; but only 5 (out of 6,868) values seem to be heavily extreme.
 These heavy extremes correspond to quarter-hour periods on different days that are noticeably extreme in terms of their total number of arrivals.

-6.5 Prediction of v(t)
+6.5 Prediction of $\nu(t)$

-In this section we also model the service time according to quarter-hour intervals.
-This allows us to combine (in Sec.
-6.6) the estimates of v(t) derived here with the estimates of $\Lambda(t)$ derived in Section 6.4, and to obtain rigorously justifiable, bias-free prediction confidence intervals.
-In other respects, the model developed in this section resembles the nonparametric model of Section 4.4.
+In this section we also model the service time according to quarter hour intervals.
+This allows us to combine (in Section 6.6) the estimates of $\nu(t)$ derived here with the estimates of $\Lambda(t)$ derived in Section 6.4, and to obtain rigorously justifiable, bias-free prediction confidence intervals.
+In other respects the model developed in this section resembles the nonparametric model of Section 4.4.

 We use weekday data from only November and December.
 The lognormality discussed in Section 4.3 allows us to model log(service times), rather than service times.
-Let Y{jkl} denote the log(service time) of the lth call served by an agent on day j, j = 1, ..., 64, in quarter-hour intervals k, k = 1, ..., 68.
-In total, there are n = 57,152 such calls.
-(We deleted the few call records showing service times of 0 or > 3,600 seconds.)
-For purposes of prediction, we will ultimately adopt a model similar to that of Section 4.4, namely
+Let Y{jkl} denote the log(service time) of the l-th call served by an agent on day j, j = 1, ..., 44, in quarter-hour interval k, k = 1, ..., 68.
+In total there are n = 57, 152 such calls.
+(We deleted the few call records showing service times of 0 or of > 3600 seconds.)
+For purposes of prediction we will ultimately adopt a model similar to that of Section 4.4, namely

-$$Y{jkl} = \mu + \kappa_k + \varepsilon{jkl}, \qquad \varepsilon{jkl} \sim N(0, \sigma_k^2) \quad (indep.).$$ (9)
+$$Y{jkl} = \mu + \kappa_k + \varepsilon{jkl}, \quad \varepsilon{jkl} \sim N(0, \sigma_k^2) \quad \text{(indep.)}. \tag{9}$$

-Before adopting such a model, we investigated whether there are day-to-day inhomogeneities that might improve the prediction model.
-We did this by adding a random-day effect to the model in (9).
-The larger model had a partial $R^2 = .005$.
-This is statistically significant (p value < .0001) due to the large sample size, but it has very little numerical importance.
-We also investigated a model that used the day as an additional factor, but found no useful information in doing so.
-Hence in what follows, we use model (9).
+Before adopting such a model we investigate whether there are day-to-day inhomogeneities that might improve the prediction model.
+This was done by adding a random day effect to the model in (9).
+The larger model had a partial $R^2 = 0.005$.
+This is statistically significant (P-value < 0.0001) due to the large sample size, but it has very little numerical importance.
+We also investigated a model that used the day - Sunday, Monday, etc. - as an additional factor but found no useful information in doing so.
+Hence in what follows we use model (9).